Monotone mappings and lines

 Recall that a \emph{homography} is an isomorphism of real projective spaces, that is, a bijection mapping lines onto lines.
 Note that in the real projective space the betweenness becomes ambiguous, since lines are actually circles.
 Betweenness can only be defined locally.
 In any case, every affine isomorphism extends to the projective space, however there are other projective transformations.
 Specifically, if $n>1$ is a natural number, then the general form of a projective transformation of $V = \Err^n$ is

 where $\al \in \Err$, $v \in V$, $T$ is an affine transformation, and $(v | x)$ denotes the usual (real) scalar product of $v$ and $x$.
 We can actually treat the formula above as the definition of a projective transformation\footnote{Typically, \emph{projective transformation} is synonymous to \emph{homography}, but there seems to be no special name for the more general, not necessarily one-to-one, variant.
 That is why we have decided to call them projective transformations, while only the bijective ones will be called homographies.}.
-Note that it is defined on the union of the two halfspaces:
+Note that it is defined on the union of the two open half-spaces:

+In case $v=0$, either $H^+=V$ or $H^-=V$ and $f$ is affine.
 It is easy to check that both $f \rest H^+$ and $f \rest H^-$ are monotone and $H^-$, $H^+$ are maximal convex sets on which $f$ is monotone.
-A mapping $f$ defined on a subset of $\Err^n$ will be called a \emph{partial projective transformation} (\emph{partial homography}) if there is a projective transformation (homography) extending $f$.
+A mapping $f$ defined on a subset of~$\Err^n$ will be called a \emph{partial projective transformation} (\emph{partial homography}) if there is a projective transformation (homography) extending $f$.

 \begin{tw} Let $G \subs \Err^2$ be a convex set, let $\map f G {\Err^2}$ be a monotone mapping with the following property: \begin{enumerate} \item[] There exist $a,b,c, d \in G$ such that $f(d) \in \Int [f(a), f(b), f(c)]$. \end{enumerate} Then $f$ is the restriction of a unique homography.
 In particular, $f$ is a homeomorphism and, at the same time, a monotone isomorphism onto its image. \end{tw}